 The A Level course, similarly to the current GCSE syllabus, mostly focuses on modern history, but studies societies which are new to students to present a fresh challenge.
 The course includes sections of essay-writing; analysis and evaluation of contemporary source material and historians' interpretations, building on skills introduced in earlier years.
-We teach the A Level syllabus offered by the OCR exam board and are likely to teach the options outlined below.
+We teach the A Level syllabus offered by the OCR exam board, including the options outlined below.